MilicaBulajic/fengshui-modern/src/pages/index.en.md

 slug: /en/
 ---

-Feng Shui is an ancient Chinese art which we use in our modern time and modern home design to help us create the life we desire. <b>When we heal the energy in us and around us, we transform our life.</b> We enhance the good energy of the space which will positively influence your life and bring good fortune.
-We also heal/balance the negative energy of the space which blocks you and create obstacles in your life.
+Feng Shui is an ancient Chinese art which we use in our modern time and modern home design to help us create the life we desire. <b>When we heal the energy in us and around us, we transform our life.</b>

 <b>The balance of the energy in your house will eventually reflect in your life.</b>
 If we can first heal the energy in the house, why wait for it to manifest in your life or your body?